lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ##  Object Identifiers

+We reference `id-pkix` and `id-aa`, both defined in {{!RFC5912}}.

+We define:

 ~~~
--- Root of IETF's PKIX OID tree
-id-pkix OBJECT IDENTIFIER ::= { iso(1) identified-organization(3)
-     dod(6) internet(1) security(5) mechanisms(5) pkix(7) }

--- S/Mime attributes - can be used here.
-id-aa OBJECT IDENTIFIER ::= {iso(1) member-body(2) usa(840)
-     rsadsi(113549) pkcs(1) pkcs-9(9) smime(16) attributes(2)}

--- Branch for attestation statement types
+-- Arc for evidence types
 id-ata OBJECT IDENTIFIER ::= { id-pkix (TBD1) }
 ~~~

-## AttestAttribute
+## Evidence Attribute and Extension

-By definition, Attributes within a Certification Signing Request are typed as ATTRIBUTE.
-This attribute definition contains one or more attestation statements of a type "AttestStatement".
+By definition, Attributes within a PKCS#10 CSR are typed as ATTRIBUTE and within a CRMF CSR are typed as EXTENSION.
+This attribute definition contains one or more evidence statements of a type "EvidenceStatement".

 ~~~
-id-aa-attestStatement OBJECT IDENTIFIER ::= { id-aa (TBDAA2) }
+id-aa-evidenceStatement OBJECT IDENTIFIER ::= { id-aa (TBDAA2) }

+-- For PKCS#10
-AttestAttribute ATTRIBUTE ::= {
+attr-evidence ATTRIBUTE ::= {
-  TYPE AttestStatement
+  TYPE EvidenceStatement
-  IDENTIFIED BY id-aa-attestStatement
+  IDENTIFIED BY id-aa-evidenceStatement
 }

+-- For CRMF
+ext-evidence EXTENSION ::= {
+  TYPE EvidenceStatement
+  IDENTIFIED BY id-aa-evidenceStatement
+}
 ~~~

-A CSR MAY contain one or more instance of `AttestAttribute` to allow, for example a key attestation asserting the storage properties of the private key as well as a platform attestation asserting the firmware version and other general properties of the device, or multiple key attestations signed by certificate chains on different cryptographic algorithms.
+A CSR MAY contain one or more instance of `EvidenceAttribute`.

+The Extension version is intended only for use within CRMF CSRs and is NOT RECOMMENDED for use within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
+See {{security-considerations}} for more discussion.

-##  AttestStatement
+##  EvidenceStatement

+An EvidenceStatement is a simple type-value pair identified by an OID `type` and containing a value `stmt`.

+encoded as
-An AttestStatement is a simple type-value pair encoded as a sequence, of which the type of the "value" field is controlled by the value of the "type" field, similar to an Attribute definition.
+a sequence, of which the type of the "value" field is controlled by the value of the "type" field, similar to an Attribute definition.

 ~~~
+EVIDENCE-STATEMENT ::= TYPE-IDENTIFIER

-AttestStatement ::= SEQUENCE {
+EvidenceStatementSet EVIDENCE-STATEMENT ::= {
-  type   OBJECT IDENTIFIER,
-  value  ANY
+   ... -- Empty for now --
 }

+EvidenceStatement {EVIDENCE-STATEMENT:EvidenceStatementSet} ::= SEQUENCE {
+   type   EVIDENCE-STATEMENT.&id({EvidenceStatementSet}),
+   stmt   EVIDENCE-STATEMENT.&Type({EvidenceStatementSet}{@type})
+}

+id-aa-evidenceStatement OBJECT IDENTIFIER ::= { id-aa aa-evidenceStatement(TBDAA2) }

+-- For PKCS#10
+attr-evidence ATTRIBUTE ::= {
+  TYPE EvidenceStatement
+  IDENTIFIED BY id-aa-evidenceStatement
+}

+-- For CRMF
+ext-evidence EXTENSION ::= {
+  TYPE EvidenceStatement
+  IDENTIFIED BY id-aa-evidenceStatement
+}
 ~~~

-##  AttestCertsAttribute
+##  EvidenceCerts

-The "AttestCertsAttribute" contains a set of certificates that may be needed to validate the contents of an attestation statement contained in an attestAttribute.
-The set of certificates should contain the object that contains the public key needed to directly validate the AttestAttribute.
-The remaining elements should chain that data back to an agreed upon root of trust for attestations.
-No order is implied, it is the Verifier's responsibility to perform the appropriate certificate path building.
+The "EvidenceCertsAttribute" contains a set of certificates that may be needed to validate the contents of an evidence statement contained in an evidenceAttribute.
+The set of certificates should contain the object that contains the public key needed to directly validate the EvidenceAttribute.
+The remaining elements should chain that data back to an agreed upon trust anchor used for attestation.
+No order is implied, it is the Verifier's responsibility to perform the appropriate certification path construction.

-A CSR MUST contain at most 1 `AttestCertsAttribute`.
-In the case where the CSR contains multiple instances of `AttestAttribute` representing multiple attestations, all necessary certificates MUST be contained in the same instance of `AttestCertsAttribute`.
+A CSR MUST contain at zero or one `EvidenceCertsAttribute`.
+In the case where the CSR contains multiple instances of `EvidenceAttribute` representing multiple evidence statements, all necessary certificates MUST be contained in the same instance of `EvidenceCertsAttribute`.
+`EvidenceCertsAttribute` MAY be omitted if there are no certificates to convey, for example if they are already known to the verifier, or if they are contained in the evidence statement.

 ~~~
-id-aa-attestChainCerts OBJECT IDENTIFIER ::= { id-aa (TBDAA1) }
+id-aa-evidenceChainCerts OBJECT IDENTIFIER ::= { id-aa (TBDAA1) }

+-- For PKCS#10
-AttestCertsAttribute ATTRIBUTE ::= {
+attr-evidenceCerts ATTRIBUTE ::= {
-  TYPE SET OF CertificateChoice
+  TYPE SEQUENCE OF CertificateChoice
   COUNTS MAX 1
-  IDENTIFIED BY id-aa-attestChainCerts
+  IDENTIFIED BY id-aa-evidenceChainCerts
 }

+-- For CRMF
+ext-evidenceCerts EXTENSION ::= {
+  TYPE SEQUENCE OF CertificateChoice
+  COUNTS MAX 1
+  IDENTIFIED BY id-aa-evidenceChainCerts
+}
 ~~~

+The Extension version is intended only for use within CRMF CSRs and is NOT RECOMMENDED for use within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
+See {{security-considerations}} for more discussion.

 ##  CertificateChoice